-Candidates are already in a lot of pressure when they are being interviewed (it’s a psychological thing).
+Candidates are already under a lot of pressure when they are being interviewed (it’s a psychological thing).

 So, your work pressure or professionalism doesn’t really need to be formal.
-We are all humans after all and a happy, easy to go company can become candidates dream company in no time.
+We are all humans after all and a happy, easy to go company can become a candidate's dream company in no time.